Chieze-Franklin/Bolt.js-Book/packagejson.md

 As far as Bolt is concerned, the most important npm-specific fields are:

 * `name`: This is the name with which Bolt will identify your app.
-Other apps can also identify\/communicate with your app using that name.
+Other apps can also identify/communicate with your app using that name.
 App names must be unique through out the system.
-* `version`: Self-descriptive.
+* `version`: The version of your app.
-* `description`: Self-descriptive.
+* `description`: A description of your app..

 Let us now begin to add Bolt-specific fields.